Solidarity Bankers Podcasts: Episode No. 4

 Newsletter #41: The Foundation consolidates its action in favor of financial inclusion

-The Grameen Crédit Agricole Foundation is publishing its Newsletter No. 41, which highlights the Foundation's work and the usefulness of its work.
+The Grameen Crédit Agricole Foundation publishes its Newsletter No. 41 which highlights the Foundation's work and the usefulness of its action.

 In 2021, the Foundation once again demonstrated the value of its work: it supported 81 microfinance institutions and impact businesses serving more than 9 million beneficiaries, including women and rural populations, in 37 countries.
 These are some of the key figures we present to you in the 2021 Integrated Report.